Jessi Slaughter sexual abuse and cyberbullying case

+The case later became the central part of the sexual misconduct allegations against Vanity, which began in 2009.
+In 2018, Slaughter accused Vanity of child sexual abuse and rape in a post on the social media site Tumblr during their alleged relationship, when Slaughter was 10 years old.
+In 2019, 21 women accused Vanity of sexual assault, child sexual abuse, and rape, with many of them saying the attacks took place while they were under the age of consent.
+In 2020, Slaughter told journalist Chris Hansen of To Catch a Predator that Vanity sexually assaulted him in April 2009, when Slaughter was 10 and Vanity was 24.
+He was interviewed as part of Hansen's YouTube channel Have a Seat with Chris Hansen; Hansen described Slaughter as Vanity's "victim zero".
+In early 2020, Hansen announced an investigation on Vanity, including having multiple interviews with those who claim Vanity abused or raped them.
+At the time, the FBI confirmed that they were also investigating the allegations against Vanity.
+As of 2026, no criminal charges have been brought against Vanity.

 Videos

-Leonhardt began making YouTube videos when they were 10 years old, discussing "fashion, clothes and local drama that was happening within the party scene" which were uploaded on their friend's webcam.
-Leonhardt posted their first popular video just before their twelfth birthday in response to two claims made on StickyDrama and MySpace: the first being that they were a victim of rape, and the second being that they were coerced into a sexual relationship with the lead singer of the electronic band Blood on the Dance Floor, a man by the name of Dahvie Vanity (real name Jesus David Torres).
-The video was eventually linked to by users of 4chan, who then found and distributed Leonhardt's real name, phone number and address.
-Leonhardt also responded to comments that their relationship with Vanity constituted statutory rape with anger.
+Slaughter began making YouTube videos when he was 10 years old, discussing "fashion, clothes and local drama that was happening within the party scene" which were uploaded on his friend's webcam.
+Slaughter posted his first popular video just before his twelfth birthday in response to two claims made on StickyDrama and MySpace: the first being that he was a victim of rape, and the second being that he was coerced into a sexual relationship with the lead singer of the electronic crunkcore band Blood on the Dance Floor, a man by the name of Dahvie Vanity (real name Jesus Torres).
+Years later, Slaughter publicly alleged that the rumors sparking the original harassment were true, stating that Vanity began grooming and sexually abusing him in 2009 when he was only 10 years old.
+The video was eventually linked to by users of 4chan, who then found and distributed Slaughter's legal name, phone number, and address.
+Slaughter also responded to comments that his relationship with Vanity constituted statutory rape with anger.

-The harassment intensified after Leonhardt uploaded a video that included their father, Gene Leonhardt, insulting and threatening the 4chan users that had posted information about Leonhardt, telling them they had "done goofed", and that:
+The harassment intensified after Slaughter uploaded a video that included his father, Gene Leonhardt, insulting and threatening the 4chan users that had posted information about Slaughter, telling them they had "done goofed", and that:

 You know what?
 I'm gonna tell you right now.
 This is from her father, you bunch of lying no-good punks.
 And I know who it's coming from, because I back-traced it.
 And I know who's emailing and who's doing it, and you've been reported to the cyber-police and the state police.
 You better— Write one more thing, or screw with my computer again, you'll be arrested.
 End of conversation, from her father.
 And if you come near my daughter, guess what?
 Consequences will never be the same.
 You lying bunch of pricks.